-- Helps the industry become more proactive in theft detection. - Improve customer safety. - The scheme rules do not discriminate between SSP/LSP markets. - Increase in innovation and/or development of theft detection techniques resulting from the effects of competition. - This will potentially reduce the amount of unidentified gas and consequential improvement in the accuracy of information used in the allocation process. - Minimal implementation costs/time for xoserve [pending ROM] - Avoids a windfall in the first two years for British Gas.
+- Helps the industry become more proactive in theft detection. - Improves customer safety. - The scheme rules do not discriminate between SSP/LSP NDM markets. - Increase in innovation and/or development of theft detection techniques resulting from the effects of competition. - This will potentially reduce the amount of unidentified gas and consequential improvement in the accuracy of information used in the allocation process. - Minimal implementation costs/time for xoserve [pending ROM] - Avoids a windfall in the first two years for British Gas.

-Some Development Group members considered the Proposal offers the following advantages:
+Some Development Group members British Gas also considered the Proposal offers the following advantages:

-- This scheme ensures shippers are directly accountable for theft in their portfolio.

-- Simple scheme governance. [?
-Pending ROM]

-- Benefits outweigh costs.

-- Provides suppliers with an incentive to detect theft.

-- Ensures more accurate cost allocation.
+- This scheme ensures shippers are directly accountable for theft in their portfolio. - Simple scheme governance. [?
+Pending ROM] - Benefits outweigh costs. - Solution avoids a number of significant costs other proposals currently being considered will incur.. - Provides suppliers with an incentive to detect theft. - Ensures more accurate cost allocation, ensuring those who allow unidentified gas to be created pay more.